EvyatarHaim1/Weather-app-react-native/README.md

 * React Native CLI installed
 * Node.js version and other dependencies based on the React Native documentation.

+* In case you have all those dependencies installed and you've created the environment variable in your local machine, simply run those commands:

+* in order to install all packages run this command:

+- npm i

+* in order to start the react native local server run -

+- npx react-native start

+* in order to run the the app on Android emulator:

+- npx react-native run-android

+* in order to run the the app on ios emulator:

+- npx react-native run-ios

+---

+You can also run it with the provided APK which I've attached with an Android real device.

 Technologies explanation:

 - Front - React-Native CLI - I create 2 flows in the app :